Heather Reisman: Advocacy and politics

 In August 2006, due to differing reactions by the two main Canadian political parties to the 2006 Lebanon War, Reisman withdrew her longtime support for the Liberal Party of Canada and chose to support the Conservative Party of Canada under Stephen Harper.

-Mein Kampf

-She drew praise and criticism in October 2001, after announcing that Indigo would not sell Hitler's Mein Kampf in its bookstores.
+She drew praise and criticism in October 2001 after announcing that Indigo would not sell Hitler's Mein Kampf in its bookstores.

-Death penalty for Sakineh Ashtiani

 On July 5, 2010, Reisman launched an online petition to save an Iranian woman, Sakineh Ashtiani, from the death penalty by stoning.
 Her initiative found support around the world.
 Sakineh was not subjected to the stoning.

-Bilderberg Group

 Reisman is a member of the Steering Committee of the Bilderberg Group, and participated in all its conferences between 2002 and 2017.

+Israel

+Heather Reisman is the co-founder of the HESEG Foundation for Lone Soldiers alongside her husband, Gerald Schwartz.
+Every year, the organization provides millions of dollars' worth of support to former "lone soldiers" who have recently served in the Israeli military.
+This support is provided in the form of scholarships, a living wage, and career development opportunities.
+As "lone soldiers," recipients are generally non-Israeli Jews who volunteered to join the Israeli Defense Forces, or individuals who served in the Israeli Military after immigrating to Israel.

+While there have been campaigns protesting Reisman's financial support for Israeli soldiers since 2007, the 2023-2024 war with Hamas has led to a renewed campaign targeting Reisman's HESEG Foundation.
+Protestors have cited that HESEG – which enjoys the significant tax benefits associated with holding charitable status in Canada – provides support for the soldiers of a state that is currently on trial for genocide in the International Court of Justice.
+In November 2023, Toronto Police conducted night raids against 7 activists who had allegedly put up posters on the outside of Indigo stores alleging that Reisman was complicit in genocide for raising funds supporting Israeli lone soldiers through her HESEG Foundation.
+Nighttime no-knock raids are an aggressive policing practice typically reserved for serious gun and drug cases.
+The arrest of the Indigo 11 resulted in four guilty pleas for mischief with two individuals receiving absolute discharges and two receiving conditional discharges and charges against seven others being withdrawn.